TextGenerator

 generate text based on a system prompt from you and a user prompt from the

 player.
-The most common use of this class and its methods is for creating
+The most common use of the API is for creating interactive non-player

 History 6